 The other hospital is the JRC Fukushima Hospital, which has been conducting radiation checks for local residents in collaboration with Fukushima Medical University.
 The nuclear disaster brought an unexpected change in the medical service architecture in Fukushima.
-With increased demand for services and the need to strengthen its capacity in disaster response, a new JRC Fukushima hospital was constructed in a new location nearby in 2019.
+With increased demand for services and the need to strengthen its capacity in disaster response, a new JRC Fukushima hospital was facility were constructed.